lee-io/ScriptableObject-Menu/README.md

 ### Installation

 - The Menu Bar / Window / Package Manager / Add package from git URL `https://github.com/lee-io/ScriptableObject-Menu.git`
-- Alternatively, download and copy `ScriptableObject-Menu` to your Assets folder.
+- Alternatively, download and copy the `ScriptableObject-Menu` folder to your Assets folder.

 ### Usage